Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx26-commitment-update.md

 # Updating Our Commitment Transaction

 Believe it or not, we're almost done with our last coding exercises!
-At this point, we've implemented our HTLC Timeout Transaction, but we haven't add the HTLC to our commitment transaction just yet.
+At this point, we've implemented our HTLC Timeout Transaction, but we haven't added the HTLC to our commitment transaction just yet.
 Let's do that now!

-For this next exercise, we're going to return the to `create_commitment_transaction` function that we created earlier in the course.
+For this next exercise, we're going to return to the `create_commitment_transaction` function that we created earlier in the course.
 If you need a reminder, check your `src/exercises/transactions/commitment.rs` file or view the function definition below.
 ```rust
 pub fn create_commitment_transaction(
     funding_outpoint: OutPoint,